You or someone you know may have been diagnosed with a mental health problem.

 Most people diagnosed with a mental illness can experience relief from their symptoms by actively participating in an individual treatment plan.

-Common treatment options include psychotherapy also known as talk therapy or counseling and medication.
+Common treatment options include psychotherapy also known as talk therapy or counselling and medication.

 Medications for mental illnesses are thought to work on your brain cells called neurons.
 In doing so they increase brain activity in certain areas or decrease activity in others, this can help reduce your symptoms.